 Don Felder was with the Eagles for a long time, from 1974 until 2001, but relationships were often strained.
 This led to the break-up of the band and the lawsuit that followed.
 He remains active and released his third solo album in 2019.

 Randy Meisner is another who left the band quite early, back in 1977.
 He released some solo albums and was invited back by the band to perform in 2013 but declined due to health issues.
-He’s struggled with mental health issues in recent years and tragically lost his wife in 2016.
+He’s recently struggled with mental health issues and tragically lost his wife in 2016.

-There’s no doubting the impact that the band has had on the world of music.
-They dominated the ‘70s rock scene with incredible record sales and a long list of awards.
+There’s no doubting the band’s impact on the world of music.
+They dominated the ’70s rock scene with incredible record sales and a long list of awards.
 This led to their induction into the Rock and Roll Hall of Fame in 2018.

-Their sound was quite unique with hard rock guitars but still using country-style harmonies.
+Their sound was unique with hard rock guitars but still used country-style harmonies.
 It gave a distinct mix of styles.
-There is no doubt that they would have inspired a wide range of musical artists who can only hope to replicate their success.
+Undoubtedly, they would have inspired a wide range of musical artists who can only hope to replicate their success.

-As it stands, it appears that the band is content with touring their wide range of brilliant songs.
+As it stands, the band appears content with touring their wide range of brilliant songs.
 There has long been talking of an eighth album since they released Long Road Out of Eden in 2007, but it doesn’t appear they are close to releasing new music.